firebase/codelab-friendlychat-android/steps/index.lab.md

 > *  <img src="img/android_studio_folder.png" alt="android_studio_folder"  width="20.00" />**build-android-start**—Starting code that you build upon in this codelab.
 > *  <img src="img/android_studio_folder.png" alt="android_studio_folder"  width="20.00" />**build-android**—Completed code for the finished sample app.
 >
-> **Note**: If you want to run the finished app, you have to create a project in the Firebase console corresponding to the package name and SHA1.
-See  [Step #10](https://codelabs.developers.google.com/codelabs/firebase-android/#9) for more information.
+> **Note**: If you want to run the finished app, you have to create a Firebase project in the Firebase console, along with a Firebase Android App that has your app's package name and SHA1.
+For more information, see [Step #10](https://codelabs.developers.google.com/codelabs/firebase-android/#9) of this codelab.

 ### Import into Android Studio